salikovskiy/initial-skills-test-task/README.md

 ## Deviation from the technical task

-Since the authorization was done with firebase, the login and password had to be changed because it only accepts email and six-digit passwords
+Since the authorization was done with firebase, the login and password had to be changed because firebase only accepts email and six-digit passwords

 ```
 email: admin@email.com